GLOBAL MARKETS-Stocks, dollar slide as U.S. impasse frays nerves

 Brent crude fell more than 1 percent to below $108 a barrel at one point as oil production resumed in the Gulf of Mexico after a tropical storm.
 Concerns over the U.S. government shutdown and its economic impact also weighed on prices.

-Brent subsequently pared some losses, but was still off 21 cents at $109.25 a barrel.
+Brent subsequently pared its losses to trade flat at $109.60 a barrel.
 The benchmark ended higher last week, snapping a three-week losing run.

 U.S. Treasuries prices gained as lawmakers in Washington showed no progress toward ending the partial government shutdown.